 Below is a list of the currently available teacher education opportunities for all our projects.
 You can receive announcements and updates on opportunities delivered to your inbox if you sign up for our newsletter.

-Upcoming Opportunities for Science Teachers
+Summer professional development opportunities for Science Teachers

-K–12 science teachers in Champaign County, Illinois: Be a part of an intensive professional development project!
+K–12 science teachers in Illinois: Be a part of an intensive professional development project!
 We are looking for local teachers who will be part of our core curriculum development team for PAGES.
 These core teachers will have access to a supportive community of science educators and education professionals and will be provided with materials and a stipend.
 Please contact us if you think you may be interested!

 Publications for Science Teachers

 Per NIH guidelines, full access to our peer-reviewed journal articles are available through NCBI PubMed (http://www.ncbi.nlm.nih.gov/pubmed).
 Follow the links or use provided NIHMSID codes to access the articles through PubMed.

 Lauren, H., Lutz, C., Wallon, R. C., & Hug, B. (November/December 2016).
 Integrating the dimensions of NGSS within a collaborative board game about honey bees.
 The American Biology Teacher, 78(9): 755-763.
 (NIHMS807169)